NC State Extension Publications

 Skip to Control

 Is the infestation treatable and worth the time and money?
 An infested plant may be so damaged that replacement is a better option than applying an insecticide.
 Since the adults feed on the bark, spraying the bark with a pyrethroid, such as permethrin, may protect against adult feeding and repel or kill them as they feed on the pesticide residue.
 Permethrin is labeled for borers in the landscape, and has a good residual life.
 In commercial nurseries Onyx (binfenthrin) or another pyrethroid product may be preferred.
+When used as directed, pyrethroids are very toxic to insects but are not particularly hazardous to humans and pets (other than fish-avoid using pyrethroids around pools, ponds, and streams).
 Though yet untested by us for cypress weevil suppression, Safari (dinotefuran) is labeled and would be expected to work.
 Acelepryn (chlorantraniliprolez) is a systemic with good activity against weevils and is labeled for soil drench on trees in the landscape.
 For cypress weevil control, it would be good to prune and destroy any dead wood, cull and destroy any plants that are beyond help, and then consider spraying the shrubs to prevent further feeding.
 We assume that the shrubs should be sprayed in March, early to mid-May and again in late June to early July.
 These dates are uncertain and may depend on which region of the state the infestation occurs.

 Other Resources